January 2018 to July 2019

 Please contact firstname.lastname@example.org or call 07870 698333 about the Chrysalis project if you have information to share or would like to find out more.

-Once made it will be available for use by people and organisations for learning, creativity, celebration, exchange, dialogue and gatherings of all kinds.
+It was available for use by people and organisations for learning, creativity, celebration, exchange, dialogue and gatherings of all kinds.